fumeus-mcp/fumeus-mcp/README.md

 This repository includes the original Fumeus Python functions plus an MCP server wrapper for use from MCP-capable clients.

+See the [sample conversation](samples/Sample%20conversation.pdf) for an example of usage.

 ## What It Does

 - `generate_smoke_terms`: generate ranked n-gram smoke terms from a labeled CSV dataset.